-Type of Auditor's report issued:

-Unmodified

-Internal control over financial reporting:

-Material weakness identified?

-Significant deficiencies identified not

-considered to be material weaknesses?

-None reported

-Non-compliance material to financial statements

-noted?

-Federal Awards

-Internal control over major programs:

-Material weaknesses identified?

-Significant deficiencies identified not

-considered to be material weaknesses?

-None reported

-Type of auditor's report issued on compliance

-for major programs:

-Unmodified

-Any audit findings disclosed that are required

-to be reported in accordance with

-Circular A-133, Section .510(a)?

-Identification of major programs:

-CFDA # Name of Program

-84.027 and 84.173 Special Education Cluster
+Type of Auditor's report issued: Unmodified Internal control over financial reporting: Material weakness identified?
+No Significant deficiencies identified not considered to be material weaknesses?
+None reported Non-compliance material to financial statements noted?
+No Federal Awards Internal control over major programs: Material weaknesses identified?
+No Significant deficiencies identified not considered to be material weaknesses?
+None reported Type of auditor's report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?
+No Identification of major programs: CFDA # Name of Program 84.027 and 84.173 Special Education Cluster

-Dollar threshold to distinguish

-between type A and type B programs: \$750,000

-Auditee qualified as a low risk auditee?
+Dollar threshold to distinguish between type A and type B programs: \$750,000 Auditee qualified as a low risk auditee?
 Yes